CyberRiskOp/CHMH/book/text/03-01-section-1.md

 First Who, then What: The first step in strategy and tactics is having the right people “on the bus"
 ------------------------------------------------------
-One of the key findings from Good to Great research (Jim Collins) is that before a great leader focuses on direction for the company they need to first focus on assembling the right team.
+One of the key findings from Good to Great research (Jim Collins) is that before a great leader focuses on direction for the team they need to first focus on assembling the right team.

 - First Get the right people on the bus, and in the right seat
 - Then figure out where to drive the bus